cositools/cosi-data-challenges/cosipy-intro/README.md

 There are three main development frontiers:

-### The scalability problem
+### The scalability problem: response re-parametrization and unbinned analysis.

-Currently, we have a coarse detector response and no polarization, and the code is still relatively slow.
+Currently, we have a coarse detector response and the code is still relatively slow.
 This will not be sustainable when we use a binning appropriate for COSI's capabilities.

-Some options are:

-- Further code optimization.
-We haven't profiled the code exhaustively, it's likely that there are still low-hanging fruits.
-- Decouple the response matrix from data binning.
-Although currently we explicitly do a direct matrix multiplication, we can _effectively_ perform this same operation in clever ways.
-We are exploring various ways to perform the response interpolation, including:

-    - Using machine learning techniques
-    - Exploiting the approximate symmetries
-    - Reparametrizations of the response.
-- We are developing an unbinned analysis, which might speed up some analyses --e.g. GRBs.
+In order to solve this we're exploring a combination of a response re-parametrization and using an unbinned analysis.
+These also help resolve other limitations, like simultaneously fitting continuum and line components, the search for line sources of unknown energy, and the inclusion or additional event quality information.
+You can see more details in the presentations posted [here](https://github.com/cositools/cosipy/issues/222).

 ### Background estimation

 On Data Challenge 2 we assumed we knew the shape of the background distribution.
-While the background normalization is a free parameter, we use the same distribution of background counts --in measured energy and the Compton Data Space-- as the simulated data.
-For real data, although we can simulate the background, we will not know a priori exactly what the background distribution is, and therefore it needs to be estimated.
-We are working on background estimation techniques for the next release.
+While the background normalization is a free parameter, we used the same distribution of background counts --in measured energy and the Compton Data Space-- as the simulated data.
+In DC3 we now provide ways to estimate it based on the data itself, but it currently results in large errors.
+This is not a straighforward problem to solve, and it's likley to require the combiantion of simulated and measured background templated, as well as dedicated techniques for specific analyses.

 ### Improving the code performance, usability and maintenance

 These tasks include:

 - Improve parts of the documentation that might not be clear.
-- Add unit tests until we have full coverage, and run these tests automatically with each pull request
 - Standardize the API and coding style across all modules
 - Develop yaml-configurable analysis scripts.
+- Identify bottlenecks and make the code more efficient
+- Reduce the memory footprint
+- Parallelization.